 m.signin.app in the smartphone’s browser.
 This will prompt the visitor to complete the sign in from a browser on their smartphone.
 When the visitor is ready to leave they need to scan the Sign In Point QR code again and sign out.

-If you’re using an iPhone you can use the camera to scan the Sign In Point QR code, Android users can scan the QR with Google lens or visit m.signin.app in your smartphone's web browser.
+If your smartphone does not support QR code scanning from the camera you can scan the QR with Google lens or visit m.signin.app in your smartphone's web browser.

 We hope you've found this guide useful but if you have any questions around Sign In Points or any Sign In App feature, please contact our support team at email@example.com.